5The sons of Japheth: Gomer and Magog and Madai and Javan and Tubal and Meshech and Tiras.

 7and Elishama, and Beeliada, and Eliphelet.

-8When the Philistines heard that David was anointed king over all Israel, all the Philistines went up to seek David; and David heard of it and went out against them.
+8When the Philistines heard that David was anointed king over all Israel, all the Philistines went up to search for David; but David heard about it and went out against them.

-11So they came up to Baal Perazim, and David struck them there; and David said, “God has broken my enemies by my hand like the breach of waters.”
-Therefore they called the name of that place Baal Perazim.
+11So they came up to Baal-perazim, and David struck them there, and David said, “God has broken out against my enemies by my hand like the breaking out of water.”
+So they called the name of that place Baal-perazim.

-12They left their gods there, and David gave commandment and they were burned with fire.
+12And they abandoned their gods there, and David gave a command and they were burned with fire.

-13The Philistines yet again made a raid in the valley.
+13The Philistines again made a raid in the valley.

-15When you hear the sound of marching in the tops of the mulberry trees, then you are to go out to battle; for God has gone out before you to strike the army of the Philistines.”
+15When you hear the sound of marching in the tops of the balsam trees, then go out to battle, for God has gone out before you to strike down the army of the Philistines.”

-16David did as God commanded him, and they struck the army of the Philistines from Gibeon even to Gezer.
+16David did as God commanded him, and they struck down the army of the Philistines from Gibeon as far as Gezer.

 17The fame of David went out into all lands, and Yahweh brought the fear of him on all nations.

-1David made him houses in the city of David, and he prepared a place for the ark of God and pitched for it a tent.
+1And Davida made houses for himself in the city of David, and he prepared a place for the ark of God and set up a tent for it.

-2Then David said, “No one ought to carry the ark of God but the Levites.
+2Then David said, “No one is to carry the ark of God but the Levites.
 For Yahweh has chosen them to carry the ark of God and to minister to him forever.”

 5Of the sons of Kohath, Uriel the chief, and his brothers 120;